spencerwozniak/sample_website/README.md

 - [Front End Setup and Usage](#front-end-setup-and-usage)
 - [Back End Setup and Usage](#back-end-setup-and-usage)

 ## Directory Structure

-Here’s a brief overview of the directory structure:
+Here’s a brief overview of the directory structure.
+Note that you may want to delete files, add files, or modify files tailored to your specific use case.

 ```
 course/                         # Root directory